Information for International Students

 Financing Your Education

 The cost of attendance is the total amount of tuition, fees, room and board, books, supplies, and other estimated school expenses.
-Students on F-1 or J-1 student visas are not eligible to receive federal financial aid from the university.
-Information on funding and scholarships for international students is provided by International Student Services.
-Scholarships@UW–Madison also features a list of academic and merit opportunities offered by schools and colleges within the university and all students that submit an admissions application are eligible to apply for these scholarships.
+Scholarships@UW–Madison features a list of academic and merit opportunities offered by schools and colleges within the university.
+Students applying for the fall term do not need to submit financial documentation at the time of application.
+Enrolling students requesting documentation for an F-1 visa must submit the Financial Verification Form.

 Our international admissions counselors review all international academic records for transfer credit.
 Once a student has been admitted and has confirmed enrollment, our counselors evaluate international course work and appropriately transfer all transferable credit to UW–Madison.
 Admitted international students requesting transfer credit must submit detailed course descriptions in both the original language and English when confirming their enrollment.

-All incoming international transfer students, including those who have completed an English course that has been deemed equivalent to our Communication A requirement, will be asked to complete our ESLAT (English as a Second Language Assessment Test) placement test before attending orientation.
-The Office of Admissions and Recruitment will only grant credit for previously completed English coursework if the student tests into or places out of our English 118 course, which fulfills our Communication A requirement.
-Our office has implemented this policy to ensure all international students are proficient enough in English to be successful in their academic coursework.
+All incoming international transfer students will be asked to complete our ESLAT (English as a Second Language Assessment Test) placement test before attending orientation.
+The Office of Admissions and Recruitment will only grant credit for previously completed English coursework in the US if the student tests into or places out of our English 118 course, which fulfills our Communication A requirement.

 Please be sure to read the Transfer Credit section of our website for more information on transfer credit policies.